What Is Conversion Rate Optimisation?

 Why conversion rate is a poor metric?

 The conversion rate is actually a poor metric to focus on because not all visitors are able or willing to convert.
-Further, by making your site more engaging and increasing the frequency of visitors returning to your site you may well increase sales, but your conversion rate could well fall as a result.
+Furthermore, by making your site more engaging and increasing the frequency of visitors returning to your site.
+You may well increase sales, but your conversion rate could well fall as a result.
 This is because returning visitors may not buy on every visit, but overall they could be buying more merchandise.